Summer is the season to eat outside, so pack a picnic and find a spot around Champaign-Urbana to visit with your family

 This is another park that offers a fishing opportunity fairly close to the play structure.
 This park would be perfect for a family that has older kids who like to fish and ones young enough that still want to swing and play on equipment.
 While there are a lot of beautiful prairie flowers, grasses, etc., it has an area that is wide open and perfect for kite flying.
 Something for everyone!

 A longer drive than the others, Allerton Park makes an incredible picnic spot.
 Pack that basket and blanket, and get ready to find somewhere beautiful to enjoy your packed meal.
 This would make a great budget-friendly date night, too.
-The Greenhouse Cafe serves up breakfast and lunch if you’d rather not pack your own (but they haven’t opened for 2020 as of the writing of this post).
+The Greenhouse Cafe serves up breakfast and lunch if you’d rather not pack your own.

-From the newer playground structure (mulch-free) just outside Sholem Pool (closed for 2020), to the public tennis courts, to the hill for kids to hike up and down (this activity is likely not suitable for kids under age 5 without parental help due the steep incline), there’s a lot to do here within just a short walk.
+From the newer playground structure (mulch-free) just outside Sholem Pool, to the public tennis courts, to the hill for kids to hike up and down (this activity is likely not suitable for kids under age 5 without parental help due the steep incline), there’s a lot to do here within just a short walk.
 Remember you can’t bring food into Sholem Pool so pack your picnic to enjoy outside (there’s a bunch of picnic tables by the Leonhard Recreation Center).

 What are some of your favorite picnic spots in CU that we missed?
 Email them in to firstname.lastname@example.org.